Philodendron ilsemanii Variegata Care Indoors, Propagation and Growing Problems

 Philodendron ilsemanii Variegata Care Indoors

-Philodendron ilsemanii Variegata prefers bright indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with regular feeding during the growing season.
+Philodendron ilsemanii Variegata (Mottled Ilsemanii) prefers bright indirect light (filtered light), average warmth of 20-280C, humidity of 60-70% and moderately moist, fertile, well-drained, all purpose soils coupled with regular feeding during the growing season.

 Watering

-Water Philodendron ilsemanii Variegata liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Philodendron ilsemanii Variegata liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold season as growth is minimal at this time to keep the soil slightly moist.
 Use water that is at room temperature to avoid shocking this tropical plant.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.

 Light Requirements

-Philodendron ilsemanii Variegata thrives in bright indirect light away from direct sunlight as it can scorch the leaves.
+Philodendron ilsemanii Variegata thrives in bright indirect light.
+Keep it away from direct sunlight as it can scorch the leaves.

 Temperature and Humidity